 Employs a professional Town Administrator to carry out the Board's policies and decisions

 Serves as the Trustees of the Governor Stoughton Trust Fund.
 Upon his death in 1701, William Stoughton, who had served the Massachusetts Bay Colony as Lieutenant Governor and Governor, willed to the Town of Milton forty acres of his property in Milton for the benefit of the poor.
 The charitable works of the Governor Stoughton Fund are coordinated by the Milton Board of Selectmen who serve as its Trustees.
 The Trustees receive referrals for assistance to needy Milton residents from the Milton Residents Fund through its coordinator Diane Ferrari, LICSW.
 Ms. Ferrari can be reached at 617.696.1214 or by email at email@example.com.

-The Milton Board of Selectmen meets the first and third Tuesday of each month at 7:00 PM in the John A. Cronin Conference Room at the Town Office Building.
-In addition, Special Meetings are called as needed by the Board.
+The Milton Board of Selectmen meets on the first and third Tuesday of each month and at other times as needed at 7:00 PM in the John A. Cronin Conference Room on the second floor of the Town Office Building.
 The Board's meetings are open to the public, and residents may address any issues or concerns that they have to the Board during the “Citizens Speak” portion of the agenda near the beginning of each meeting.
 The Board's meetings may also be viewed on Channel 8, the local public access channel.

 BOARDS AND COMMITTEES